elvinmirzazada/top_N_articles/README.md

 # Top Articles by Number of Comments (Non-Async Version)

-This project fetches articles from the API and returns the titles of the top 10 articles with the most comments, in descending order of the number of comments.
+This project fetches articles from the API and returns the titles of the top N articles with the most comments, in descending order of the number of comments.

 ## Requirements